cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D7/d7_v&v.md

 ## 2.2.
 Integration test
   ### 2.2.1
-    We used JUnit for all our unit tests.
+    We used JUnit for all our unit tests and for the mock unit test used Mockito as well.
   ### 2.2.2
   ### 2.2.3
   ### 2.2.4